 Don’t panic.
 This has happened to me more than a few times before.

-I have found this tends to happen more with the tilt-head models for a specific reason.
+I have found this tends to happen more with the tilt-head models for some reason, probably because there is a locking mechanism.
 As I mentioned earlier, the mixing bowl attaches itself to the base of a stand mixer in a tilt-head model.
 Unlike the bowl lift mixer, the handles on the sides of the mixer support and hold the bowl in place.

 A mixing bowl (or any other attachment for that matter) getting stuck is a more common occurrence than you think.
-Many first-time users and even seasoned KitchenAid pros have panicked over this before they discover the tricks to release a bowl that has come stuck.
+Many first-time users and even seasoned KitchenAid pros have panicked over this before they discovered the tricks to release a bowl that has become stuck.

 One of the biggest culprits for mixing attachments getting stuck is food residue.
 Food particles get trapped inside the cavity of your special attachments or your bowl-lift handles.

 You can prevent this from happening again by removing attachments as soon as mixing is over and keeping the stand mixer clean by wiping it down with a damp cloth (remember to do this after you’ve switched off the power!).
 This will help prevent batter and dough from solidifying in the crevices of your mixer.

 A splash guard may also be a wise investment to prevent this problem.